HunterMuratore/Yokai/README.md

 ## Questions

-If you have an questions about the app or would like to contribute in any way please feel free to reach out to me!
+If you have an questions about the app or would like to contribute in any way please feel free to reach out to us!

 Email:
 >[muratoreh@gmail.com](mailto:muratoreh@gmail.com?subject=[GitHub]%20Yokai)